vrmeet/thexr/DO_THIS_NEXT.md

 TODO:
+broadcast data from one client to another client

 solve race condition amongst systems:
   - mesh needs to exist
-  before applying color or position/scale/rotation etc
+  before applying color or position/scale/rotation etc (or just assume the loading of systems was shape / mesh first)

 Load a space from serialized data, start a genserver to store and forward data

-broadcast data from one client to another client

 synergizer -
   initializes list of systems